 • You must pay the correct deposits when you order the transcript.

-To order a transcript, go to the website of the vendor or contact them by phone/fax, mail, or email:
+To order a transcript, use the online order form or contact them by email, phone, or mail:

 Email: VTtranscripts@escribers.net